playgen/space-modules-inc/README.md

 Standalone, Android and iOS are currently supported using the default Unity build system.

 # Installer:
-Space Modules Inc. uses [Wix](http://wixtoolset.org/) to create Windows installers.
+[Wix](http://wixtoolset.org/) is used to create the Windows installer.

 ## Requirements:
 - Wix Toolset